kvietcong/le-custom/GoodToKnow.md

 ## Nice things to know

 - Discord requires pulseaudio to work
-  - Most machines from what I researched have ALSA it is rec. to install `pulseaudio` and `pulseaudio-alsa`
+  - Most machines from what I researched have ALSA it is recommended to install `pulseaudio` and `pulseaudio-alsa`
   - I also used `pulsemixer` to mix the sounds
   - `pavucontrol` is a nice GUI for pulseaudio

 - When using lightdm, it also requires some type of greeter like `lightdm-gtk-greeter` or `lightdm-webkit2-greeter`

+- If you use a custom kernel (i.e. `linux-zen`) remember to use `nvidia-dkms` rather than just `nvidia`!!!
+Also get `nvidia-utils` and `nvidia-settings` while your at it

 - You cannot partition nested partitions (Useful when splitting drive between Windows and Linux)